Rapid-onset gender dysphoria controversy: Professional commentary

 In 2021, the Coalition for the Advancement and Application of Psychological Science released a statement calling for the elimination of the concept of ROGD from clinical and diagnostic use, as "there are no sound empirical studies of ROGD and it has not been subjected to rigorous peer-review processes that are standard for clinical science."
 The statement also states that the term "ROGD" is likely to stigmatize and cause harm to transgender people, and that misinformation surrounding ROGD is used to justify laws suppressing the rights of transgender youth.
 The statement was cosigned by the American Psychological Association, the American Psychiatric Association, the Society of Behavioral Medicine, and dozens of other professional and academic organizations.

 In 2022, the eighth edition of WPATH's Standards of Care (SOC-8)—a publication providing clinical guidance for healthcare professionals working with transgender and gender diverse individuals—criticized the study due to its methodological flaws.
 The study's focus on parents of transgender youth recruited from communities with skepticism towards gender affirming care presents difficulty in establishing social influence as a possible factor in development of gender dysphoria.
 According to the SOC-8, the study's results also have not been replicated by other researchers.

-In 2024, the European Academy of Paediatrics described ROGD as a controversial and polarized concept, criticized by many experts and scientific bodies, while stating that the role of social media in ROGD, gender dysphoria and mental health more broadly was "overdue serious academic exploration".
-It also stated "others recognise the need to thoroughly investigate one of the few offered explanations for the recent demographic changes", citing a 2019 article by Kenneth Zucker.
+In 2024, the European Academy of Paediatrics published a position statement on clinical management of gender dysphoria in children that briefly noted ROGD as a "controversial suggestion" that had produced a debate "familiar to all, with many experts and scientific bodies critical of the research and concept."
+The statement also noted that more research into the role of social media in gender dysphoria and mental health was "overdue."